 Execute Transaction

-is a high level function which can be used to perform transactions on Algorand Network.
+is a high level method of Deployer which can be used to perform transactions on Algorand Network.
 It supports every transaction (atomic or single) which is possible in network.
-Ex: Deploy ASA/App, Opt-In, Transfers, Delete, Destroy etc. executeTransaction
+Ex: Deploy ASA/App, Opt-In, Transfers, Delete, Destroy etc. executeTx

 as parameter.